cmstead/js-codeformer/README.md

 - Convert to Function Expression
     - convert a function declaration or arrow function to a function expression
     - no keybinding
+- Convert to Function Declaration
+    - convert a function assigned to a variable declaration to a function declaration
+    - no keybinding

 ## Actions ##